 The main cause of air pollution in Bristol – and most urban areas in the UK – is traffic, especially diesel engines.
 In recent research on Bristol specifically (see p.105 of this document) it was found that 40% of Bristol’s nitrogen dioxide emissions in the centre are from diesel cars.
 Buses and coaches cause 23% of emissions.
 Diesel LGV (light goods vehicles like delivery vans) cause 22% and HGV (big lorries) cause 11%.
 Even though bigger vehicles may use more fuel, their engines are required to meet tougher standards and there are fewer of them on our roads.

-Each council decides where to locate the monitors.
-They are not evenly spread across the city or region because the councils concentrate them where two conditions apply: areas where they know we risk breaking the nitrogen dioxide limits; and near to where people are living.
+The council decides where to locate the monitors.
+They are not evenly spread across the city or region because it is more efficienty to concentrate them where two conditions apply: areas where they know we risk breaking the nitrogen dioxide limits; and near to where people are living.
 This means the sites are targeted at main roads and busy central areas, or where there have been concerns about hotspots.

-Anywhere with a red or dark red dot on the map is a location that is failing to meet the national and EU standards for air pollution.
+Anywhere with a red or black dot on the map is a location that is failing to meet the national and EU standards for air pollution.
 The rule we are breaking is the “annual mean of nitrogen dioxide,” which is 40 µg/m3 (40 micrograms per cubic metre).
-The problem you can see is a chronic level of air pollution that is too high overall, rather than specific short-term incidents that might make it bad for a few days, but then fine the rest of the year.
+The problem you can see is a chronic level of air pollution that is too high overall, rather than specific short-term incidents that might make it bad for a few days or hours, but then fine the rest of the year.
 Air pollution is linked to heart attacks, strokes and other conditions affecting thousands of people in our city.